neondatabase/website/content/docs/introduction/about.md

 - **Individual developers** looking for a fast and easy way to set up, manage, and scale Postgres databases without the hassle of server management.
 Neon's Free Tier makes it easy to get started.
 Free Tier users get access to features like project sharing and branching, and when you are ready to scale, you can easily upgrade your account to a paid plan for more computing power, storage, and advanced features.

   <Admonition type="tip" title="Neon's Free Tier is here to stay">
   Neon's Free Tier is a fundamental part of our commitment to users.
 Our architecture, which separates storage and compute, enables a sustainable Free Tier.
 You can build your personal project or PoC with confidence, knowing that our Free Tier is here to stay.
-[Read what our CEO has to say about Neon's Free Tier](https://twitter.com/nikitabase/status/1758639571414446415).
+[Learn more about our Free Tier from Neon's CEO](https://twitter.com/nikitabase/status/1758639571414446415).
   </Admonition>
 - **Teams and organizations** that aim to enhance their development workflows with the ability to create database branches for testing new features or updates, mirroring the branching process used in code version control.
 - **Enterprises** requiring scalable, high-performance database solutions with advanced features like autoscaling, autosuspend, point-in-time restore, and logical replication.
 Enterprises can benefit from custom pricing, higher resource allowances, and enterprise-level support to meet their specific requirements.